HSA-IMS-Kivy-2/Master_Emergency_Situations/README.md

 Toddlers can master simple situations playfully.
 Thus they learn the different tools and the humans who interact with.

-UI-Setup:
-Left:	|Center:			      |	Right:
-Tools	|Situation to solve	|	Human
+UI-Setup: Left: Tools	| Center: Situation to solve | Right: Humans

 Each situation will be solved with an unique combination of two cards.
 One tool-card and one human-card.